naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 ## Analytics with Kibana

 This project includes pre-configured Kibana dashboards for visualizing analytics data.
+It supports both local Elasticsearch/Kibana setups as well as Elastic Cloud environments.

 To set up the dashboards:

-1. Ensure Elasticsearch and Kibana are running
+1. Ensure Elasticsearch and Kibana (local or Elastic Cloud) are running
-2. Follow the instructions in [docs/KibanaDashboardSetup.md](docs/KibanaDashboardSetup.md)
+2. For local setup, follow the instructions in [docs/KibanaDashboardSetup.md](docs/KibanaDashboardSetup.md)
-3. Import the pre-configured dashboards using the [docs/kibana-dashboards-export.ndjson](docs/kibana-dashboards-export.ndjson) file
+3. For Elastic Cloud, use the Elastic Cloud console to import dashboards or use the [docs/kibana-dashboards-export.ndjson](docs/kibana-dashboards-export.ndjson) file via Kibana’s import feature

-The dashboards provide visualizations for:
+4. Dashboards provide visualizations for:
    - Event overview (counts by type, trends over time)
    - Product analytics (top viewed/purchased products, conversion rates)
    - Category analytics (top categories, trends)

 ## Architecture Decisions